 These days it’s relatively easy and far less expensive to get a business website designed and published that’s as stilling as a Hawaiian waterfall.
 Why?
 Well, because they’re a necessity.
-No matter what kind of business you’re in this step simply cannot be skipped, or even skimped, any longer if you want your brand to be taken seriously.
+No matter what kind of business you’re in this step simply cannot be skipped, or even skimped if you want your brand to be taken seriously.

 Take Action: The first step is finding the right platform, which thankfully there aren’t too many yet.
 Head on over to this easy Business Website Builder Guide to get a head start.

 On the one hand, digital marketing is so mind-blowingly complex.
 But on the other, getting out on the island and reaching people isn’t as tough.
 Find a good blend of the two because the people of Hawaii, both locals and travelers/tourists alike have a ton to offer.

 Take Action: Figure out right now what you can (this comes up in your business plan as well) and cannot do yourself, and what you’re best at in terms of helping the business grow.
 Whatever is outside your core skillset, outsource!